cameronmcnz/Java-Mission-Control-Tutorial/_posts/2020-12-20-introduction_Java_Flight_Recorder.md

 They've been around for quite a long time, and they were originally developed by the J rocket team and the J rocket team were a team that developed,  not just at the.
 Flight recorder and mission control,  tools, but also a virtual machine.
 And this is what Oracle acquired,  through the BA acquisition.

+## Why Java Flight Recorder?

 And so they acquired all of this technology at the same time.
 And really the idea behind flight recorder and mission control was to help in the development of the JVM itself because the developers need to understand, well, what is the JVM doing?
 Where are the places where there might be issues in terms of performance?

 So they needed some kind of tool to look at that what they discovered was that.
 By doing that, they could also get a lot of information about how the application that was running on top of the JVM was also performing now.
 Clearly Oracle acquired sun Microsystems,  back in 2010.
-And at that point they rebranded flight recorder, mission control, and then they literally just added the word job in front of them.
+And at that point they rebranded flight recorder, mission control, and then they literally just added the word Java in front of them.

-So we've got Java flight recorder, job, Michigan control more recently, what Oracle have decided to do is to contribute this as.
+So we've got Java flight recorder, Java, Mission control more recently, what Oracle have decided to do is to contribute this as.
 Open source to the open JDK project prior to open JDK 11, these were available in the Oracle JDK, but they were commercial features and that meant you needed to switch them on explicitly.

 And if you wanted to use them for development and protesting, that was okay.
 They were free.
 But if you wanted to use them in production, then you would need a commercial license for that part of what Oracle has done.
 More recently in terms of JDK 11 is to have convergence between the Oracle JDK and the open JDK.

 Half of that was removing certain features.
 Things like the browser plugin, things like Java web start.
 But also what they've done is taken a lot of these commercial features as flight recorder, mission control, application, class day sharing, and contributed them to the open JDK project.
 So now functionally, there's no difference between what you would get as the Oracle JDK and what you get.

 If you build the open JDK source code.
-Part of what they did with that is they also rebranded them because Oracle have the, the job of trademark and they're very protective of that.
+Part of what they did with that is they also rebranded them because Oracle have the, the Java of trademark and they're very protective of that.
 And they decided that rather than calling them Java flight recorder and Java mission control, we now start calling JDK flight recorder and JD mission control.

 So that's, that's really the history of them, what we've done at as always.
 Let's take the open source version in Jedi K 11 and back port it into JDK eight so that you can still use them with the Zulu JDK that I'll talk about at the end and use those on a JDK eight application without any problems and without needing a commercial license.